Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Methods

-We began collecting domain expert evaluations via the Prolific platform on September 22, 2025; data collection is ongoing.
+\paragraph{Survey data collection, sample used in this paper, and participants.} We began collecting domain expert evaluations via the Prolific platform on September 22, 2025.
+The survey is conducted in multiple waves, with no restrictions on which tasks are collected in a given wave.
+Data are gathered as participants with relevant on-the-job experience complete the survey.
+The data used in this paper come from the first collection wave, which ran through July 2026 and covers 6,648 of the 11,538 tasks (57.6\%), comprising 12,078 task instances.
 To qualify, participants had to reside in the United States, hold a platform approval rating of at least 75\%, and have at least six months of work experience in the occupation under evaluation.
-21\% of participants who attempted to take the survey were excluded due to the work experience restriction.
+13.7\% of participants who attempted to take the survey were excluded due to the work-experience restriction.

 At the start of the survey, participants selected a task from a list corresponding to their occupation.
-They were then shown a task instance and asked to confirm that they understood it and, as a secondary validation of prior model filtering, that it was both realistic and representative of the underlying task.
+They were then shown a task instance and asked to confirm that they understood it and that it was both realistic and representative of the underlying task.
 If any of these three conditions was not met, a new instance was provided.
-Once an instance passed validation, participants evaluated responses from five different LLMs.\footnote{Our data includes subsamples where this order was randomized and some where it was not.
-In Appendix \ref{app:randomization}, we test for differences between these and show that non-randomization does not meaningfully change our results.} Participants were not informed that the responses were generated by AI models.
-After reviewing all responses from the 5 different LLMs, participants were asked if they felt they had enough information and context about the task to accurately evaluate the responses.\footnote{For a pilot subsample pertaining to 2.2\% of the sample, this question was not included.} We did not use data from any participant who did not agree or strongly agree.
+Once an instance passed validation, participants evaluated responses from five different LLMs.
+Unfortunately, our data includes subsamples where this order was randomized and some where it was not (we prefer randomization).
+Reassuringly, however, in Appendix \ref{app:randomization}, we test for differences between these and show that non-randomization does not meaningfully change our results.
+Participants were not informed that the responses were generated by AI models.
+After reviewing all responses from the 5 different LLMs, participants were asked if they felt they had enough information and context about the task to accurately evaluate the responses (for a pilot subsample pertaining to 0.6\% of the sample, this question was not included).
+We did not use data from any participant who did not agree.